 Even when things feel uncertain, aim to reassure children.
 Let them know they can ask questions about what is happening in the world or just in their world and you can talk it through together.
 Tell them it’s normal to have a range of feelings and that it is a great idea to talk to people about your feelings, good and bad.

-Children thrive on routine, and while the pandemic and other factors may impact their usual routine, try to create some sort of routine for them to follow.
+Children thrive on routine, and while mitigating factors can impact their usual routine, try to maintain familiarity in routines for them to follow.
 Children find comfort in knowing what’s happening next.
 Keep them in the know about what each day will involve and try to have familiar anchor points each day such as a family meal together.

 Give children tools